-Here at WorkWave we’ve been creating pest control software for over 30 years, and in that time we’ve gained a deep understanding of how tough it is in pest control sales, especially when selling recurring service contracts and/or cross-sell services.
-As a pest control owner/operator (sometimes wearing a sales-hat), a dedicated salesperson or a technician/salesperson combo it’s important that you help yourself by adopting and executing some key selling methods.
-There are so many different ones to consider and we’ve found that a mix of ‘tried and true’ and also ‘new’ approaches are pretty effective.
+Here at WorkWave, we’ve been empowering pest professionals for 40 years.
+In that time, we’ve gained a deep understanding of how tough it is in pest control sales, especially when selling recurring service contracts or cross-sell services.
+Whether you’re a PCO who sometimes wears a sales-hat, a dedicated salesperson or a technician aiming to get customers on board when providing service, it’s important that you equip yourself for success by adopting and executing some key selling methods.
+There are many approaches to consider, and we’ve found that combining “tried and true” methods with “new” strategies is the most effective tactic

-Here are 4 sales approaches to exercise harmoniously while conducting pest control sales in 2019:
+Here are four sales approaches to exercise harmoniously while conducting pest control sales:

 1. Practice Consultative Selling